jakobzhao/noise_complaints/readme.md

 ## 2\.
 HTML template

-Above all, we will create a html page and include the necessary libraries.
-As shown, within the body `div`, we place two div elements - one for anchoring the virtual globe container and one for anchoring the legend.
+Above all, we will create an html page and include the necessary libraries.
+As shown, within the `body` div, we place two div elements - one for anchoring the virtual globe container and one for anchoring the legend.
 In addition, the style sheet locates at `css/style.css`.
-In order to make the application more light-weight, we use external links to include cesium libraries from http://cesiumjs.org/releases/1.31/Build/Cesium/Cesium.js and http://cesiumjs.org/releases/1.31/Build/Cesium/Widgets/widgets.css .
+In order to make the application more light-weight, we use external links to include cesium libraries from [http://cesiumjs.org/releases/1.31/Build/Cesium/Cesium.js](http://cesiumjs.org/releases/1.31/Build/Cesium/Cesium.js) and [http://cesiumjs.org/releases/1.31/Build/Cesium/Widgets/widgets.css](http://cesiumjs.org/releases/1.31/Build/Cesium/Widgets/widgets.css).

 ```html
 <!DOCTYPE html>